What Is the Best Flooring for a Basement?

 In 1993, a European company called Pergo introduced laminate flooring to North America and it has been a popular choice ever since.
 Today’s best laminates resist moisture, as my submersion tests have shown.

-The durability of laminate flooring is exceptionally good if you choose one with an abrasion class (AC) rating of three or higher on a scale of one to five.
+The durability of laminate flooring is exceptional if you choose one with an abrasion class (AC) rating of three or higher on a scale of one to five.
 The AC rating measures the resistance of laminate flooring to abrasion.

 The only problem with laminates in basements is the need for a flat floor.
 Most manufacturers specify no more than a 1/4 inch of deviation from flat over a 10-foot radius.
-And while many concrete basement floors are not this flat, it is possible to use floor leveling compound to correct major issues.
+And while many concrete basement floors are not this flat, it is possible to use a floor leveling compound to correct major issues.
 Laminates should always be installed over subfloor tiles, and the best subfloor systems accept leveling shims so you can create a stable, wobble-free installation surface.
+If you’re looking for more options, here find out all about basement wood flooring.
+Learn why basement subfloor panels are the solution to mustiness.